 But in this article, you will learn how to pick a club that doesn’t just work but also helps you ace the fairway.
 You will learn what material these clubs are made out of and what makes fairway woods so good on the fairway.

-But before getting into things you must know about fairway woods, let’s look at the top three fairway clubs for beginners:
+But before getting into things you must know about fairway woods, let’s answer the question of who makes the best golf clubs and look at the top three fairway clubs for beginners:

 Are Fairway Woods Made Out Of Wood?